 What does all this mean for you?

-It means that your work has only really begun with the development of a new effective branding and brand positioning, a brand name, a brand logo, brand graphics, and a brand tagline.
-Specifically, it means three things: The first is to assign internal brand champions for every kind of interaction with your prospects and customers, whether communications, whether experiences, or people interactions, champions who will both be vigilant and determined that the brand essentials inform the very way in which all of these interactions are designed and delivered.
+It means that your work has only really begun with the development of a new effective branding.
+And brand positioning, a brand name, a brand logo, brand graphics, and a brand tagline.

-Surprising as it may seem, the most important effective branding champions here are those involved in product development, design, manufacturing and actual performance in use.
 Will they make the right decisions as to the specific areas in which the product will perform in future?
-Are these ways consistent with the thrust of your brand positioning?
-(See how Stealing Share builds brand strategies around beliefs)
+Are these ways consistent?
+Consistent with the thrust of your brand positioning?
+(See how Stealing Share builds brand strategies around beliefs.)

-These evangelists are not only custodians of the brand’s translation into corporate behavior, they must infect and inspire your people with the tremendous value of your business to its constituencies, so that their sense of the value of their work in the world translates into more and better ideas, deeper and more lasting relationships with prospects and customers.
+These evangelists are not only custodians of the brand’s translation into corporate behavior.
+They must also inspire your people with the tremendous value of your business to its constituencies.
+So, their sense of the value of their work in the world translates into more and better ideas.
+Or deeper and more lasting relationships with prospects and customers.

 The third is to ensure that the team of effective branding counselors who helped you to develop the brand essentials are always on hand to help guide your team forward into time, across not only Phase 2, but especially through Phase 3.

-As we were saying, you have this great new brand gestalt, these brand essentials, the positioning, the name, the logo, the tagline, and the brand graphics.
-However, this effective branding is still in the womb of your company.
+Effective branding lives in the womb of your company.
 It has to be born, and it has to grow into the world – to fulfill its promise for your business in terms of market share gained, and market stature achieved.